jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

     IndexError: tuple index out of range

-  I cannot use a number that is smaller than the index of the last item in a tuple_.
+  I cannot use a number that is smaller than the negative of the number of items in a tuple_.

 * I add assertRaises_ to :ref:`test_catching_index_error_in_tests`